luis-grafana/faro-helper/README.md

 4. Select the folder containing `manifest.json`
 5. Pin it from the toolbar's extensions menu

-> Edge may warn that the extension isn't from the Microsoft Store — expected for a manually loaded extension, and safe to accept here.
+> Edge may warn that the extension isn't from the Microsoft Store (expected for a manually loaded extension, and safe to accept here).

 #### Other Chromium browsers

-Same three steps at the browser's own extensions page — e.g. `brave://extensions`, `vivaldi://extensions`, `opera://extensions` — then **Developer mode** → **Load unpacked**.
+Same three steps at the browser's own extensions page, e.g. `brave://extensions`, `vivaldi://extensions`, `opera://extensions` — then **Developer mode** → **Load unpacked**.

 > **Note on manual installs:** the extension will not auto-update, so re-download and reload it to get changes.
 Some browsers also show a "disable developer mode extensions" prompt on each restart; that's normal for unpacked extensions.

 ### After installing (either option)

 The popup opens empty.
-The extension holds **no** site access until you add a profile and click Apply — the manifest declares host permissions as *optional*, requested per-site at runtime.
+The extension holds **no** site access until you add a profile and click Apply, the manifest declares host permissions as *optional*, requested per-site at runtime.

 ---